STAT545-UBC-hw-2018-19/hw03-Sukeysun/Use_dplyr-ggplot2_to_manipulate_and_explore_data.md

 In this task, I used two method to count the number of countries which have a life expectancy lower than the mean life expectancy.
 One method is to use n() and the other is with the help of geom\_bar().
 According to the table or the graph above, we can notice that each 5 years, Africa has the largest number of country with low life expectancy.
 But the large number may be based on the large total number of countries in Africa, so checking the percentage maybe more convinced.

-**Find countries with interesting stories.
+**TASK6 Find countries with interesting stories.
 Open-ended and, therefore, hard.
 Promising but unsuccessful attempts are encouraged.
 This will generate interesting questions to follow up on in class**

 ***According to the last task, we can notice that Africa has the largest number of countries with low life expectancy, but I would like to know the percentage of the countries with low life expectancy in each continent***